One Maritime Plaza

 One Maritime Plaza is an office tower located in San Francisco's Financial District near the Embarcadero Center towers on Clay and Front Streets.
 The building, built as the Alcoa Building for Alcoa Corporation and completed in 1967, stands 121 m (398 feet) and has 25 floors of office space.
-The surrounding plaza was finished in 1967.
+It is surrounded by Maritime Plaza, an elevated public park finished in 1967.
 This is one of the earliest buildings to use seismic bracing in the form of external trusses and X-braces.

 Tenants

 In December 2018, Google signed a deal to lease 190,000 sqft of this building.